 1. Set Realistic Targets

 Many people struggle to keep New Year’s resolutions due to unrealistic goals.
 As a result, you are more likely to become frustrated and give up.
 Using weight loss as an example, it was found that losing weight is the resolution commonly abandoned first.
 Many people set weight loss goals that are too challenging, making immediate success unachievable.
 This can reduce motivation leading to the action of breaking a resolution.
-In order to achieve long-term success with your New Year’s resolution, set yourself realistic and achievable goals, these will be much easier to attain.
+To achieve long-term success with your New Year’s resolution, set yourself realistic and achievable goals, these will be much easier to attain.

 2. Celebrate Small Victories

-Each victory, no matter how big or small, is exactly that - a victory.
+Each victory, no matter how big or small is exactly that - a victory.
 Take the time to celebrate your small achievements, whether you turned down the offering of a cigarette or passed the chocolate bars on offer in the supermarket.
-Focusing on your small victories will maintain your motivation to succeed larger goals.
+Focusing on your small victories will maintain your motivation to succeed in larger goals.

 3. Reflect On Your Progress